Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning

 In this paper, we build on top of the data provided as part of our contribution in~\cite{alhazbi2023_dib} and extend such a dataset with new measurements obtained with new hardware and different configuration parameters.

-All of the measurements discussed below have been acquired in an indoor office environment during a regular working day, with people moving around and possibly across the legitimate communication link.
+All the measurements discussed below have been acquired in an indoor office environment during a regular working day, with people moving around and possibly across the legitimate communication link.
 Such conditions match, as much as possible, those described in Section~\ref{sec:sys_adv_model}.

 The general setup of our measurements includes three entities, i.e., a transmitter, a receiver, and a jammer.
 In the first set of experiments, we considered \ac{SDR} Ettus Research X310~\cite{ettus} featuring a daughterboard UBX160 as reference hardware for all the entities involved in our measurement campaign.
-Here, we placed the transmitter and the jammer close to each other, while moving the receiver at various distances from the transmitter (see below).
-For the second set of experiments, we used different hardware, that is the LimeSDR~\cite{limesdr}.
-It is a low-cost, open-source, \ac{SDR} platform that can be used to support any wireless communication standard.
-For these experiments, we placed the transmitter and receiver $3$ meters away from each other and placed the jammer between them, at a distance of $1.5$~meters from both entities.
+Here, we placed the transmitter and the jammer close to each other while moving the receiver at various distances from the transmitter (see below).
+For the second set of experiments, we used different hardware, i.e., the LimeSDR~\cite{limesdr}.
+It is a low-cost, open-source, \ac{SDR} platform supporting any wireless communication standard.
+For these experiments, we placed the transmitter and receiver $3$ meters away from each other and placed the jammer between them at a distance of $1.5$~meters from both entities.